 A pool of potential ‘inside’ students at Riverhead Correctional Facility will be selected by the Riverhead staff to ensure reading level and a length of commitment congruent with the duration of the spring semester.
-The ‘inside’ students will then be selected in a process similar to ‘outside’ students from SJC.
+The ‘inside’ students will then be selected in a process similar to ‘outside’ students from St. Joseph's University.
 ‘Inside” students will fill out an application that will be reviewed by the Riverhead staff.
 Dr. Barbara Morrell and Greg Bruno will then interview the selected pool of applicants.
 Fifteen male inmates will be invited to participate in the course.
 The intention of the interviews is to choose a mix of students (race, socioeconomic status, opinions, criminal history, education, etc.) as a means to ensure rich class discussion with varying viewpoints.

 How do students get to the jail?

 What is the dress code for going into the jail?

 Students will be required to wear their Inside-Out T-shirt to each class meeting.
 In addition, all students must wear closed-toe shoes and loose pants.
 Every student will be required to carry his or her personal identification for entrance into the facility.

 Will there be any contact between the incarcerated and students outside the classroom?